ansible-collections/amazon.aws/docs/docsite/rst/dev_guidelines.rst

 If using the basic AnsibleModule then you should use ``get_aws_connection_info`` and then ``boto3_conn`` to connect to AWS as these handle the same range of connection options.

-These helpers also for missing profiles or a region not set when it needs to be, so you don't have to.
+These helpers also check for missing profiles or a region not set when it needs to be, so you don't have to.

 An example of connecting to ec2 is shown below.
 Note that unlike boto there is no ``NoAuthHandlerFound`` exception handling like in boto.
 Instead, an ``AuthFailure`` exception will be thrown when you use the